A Tribute to the Cathedral Quartet

 A Tribute to the Cathedral Quartet is a CD/DVD released by Christian gospel quartet Ernie Haase & Signature Sound.
 The album is a tribute to the gospel group the Cathedral Quartet with whom tenor singer Haase performed from 1990 to 1999.
 This DVD video is the first to feature their new lead singer, Devin McGlamery and last to feature their bass singer, Tim Duncan.
 The album was released on October 25, 2010 by Spring House Music.

+About

+Ernie Haase & Signature Sound celebrate their musical roots in this very special tribute to the Cathedrals.
+This unforgettable musical event highlights the Cathedrals' beloved legacy and songs - memories that have left an indelible mark on gospel music.
+Ernie Haase & Signature Sound keep the classics alive and honor the group that first inspired them to sing about the timeless themes of faith, hope, and the infinite grace that never grows old.

 Awards

 In 2011, the album was nominated for a Dove Award for Southern Gospel Album of the Year at the 42nd GMA Dove Awards, while the song "I Thirst" was nominated for Southern Gospel Recorded Song of the Year.
 The DVD version was also nominated for Long Form Music Video of the Year.